Can I buy a house after bankruptcy?

 How to improve your chances of buying a house after bankruptcy

-To rebuild your credit more quickly, follow these tips provided by Graham:
+To rebuild bad credit more quickly, follow these tips:

 - Pay all your bills on time and in full

-- Check your credit score and three free credit reports often and dispute anything inaccurate
+- Check your free credit reports with the three major credit bureaus often and dispute anything inaccurate

 - Don’t take on unsecured debt, like personal loans or credit cards, which will most likely come with high interest rates

 - Get a secure line of credit, such as a secured credit card, that is backed with a deposit you pay beforehand

 Having a friend or relative cosign on new credit lines can also help you qualify more easily and start building new credit.
 But this strategy comes with a lot of risk, because the co-signer is agreeing to take over your new debts if you can’t pay them.
 And if the loan goes bad, their credit will take a hit, too.